Cognitive Indoor Positioning and Tracking using Multipath Channel Information: Cognitive Positioning System

-where $\mathcal{C}(\cdot)$ is the expected cost-to-go function for optimal control \cite{GrocholskyPhD2002, Chaloner1995} of the environmental information contained in the predicted received signals $\tilde{\mathrm{Z}}_{\timestepsym+l}$ that depends on the chosen signal model.
-The expected cost-to-go function is based on an information-theoretic measure that should depend on the environment parameters, like the {VA} specific $\SINR_{\mpcidxsym,\timestepsym}\anchoridx$, and serves as feedback information in the {CDS}.
+where $\mathcal{C}(\cdot)$ is the expected cost-to-go function for optimal control \cite{GrocholskyPhD2002, Chaloner1995} of the environmental information contained in $\tilde{\mathrm{Z}}_{n+l}$.
+The expected cost-to-go function is based on an information-theoretic measure that should depend on the environment parameters, like the {VA} specific $\SINR_{k,n}^{(j)}$, and serves as feedback information in the {CDS}.

 In general, estimation and control problems have to deal with probabilistic states and observations.
 As a consequence, also the control has to be probabilistic, i.e.\ the cost function or utility must handle uncertainties.
 Based on covering the uncertainty of the state with a {PDF}, a measure of informativeness of measurements has to be defined on the posterior state distribution.
-Two commonly used information measures of an {RV} are the entropy \cite{ Shannon1948} and the Fisher information \cite{Kay1993}.
+Two commonly used information measures of an {RV} are the entropy \cite{Shannon1948} and the Fisher information \cite{Kay1993}.